strangerstudios/paid-memberships-pro/readme.txt

 * REFACTOR: Cleaned up the checkout preheader flow including deprecating the `pmpro_build_order_for_checkout()` function in favor of inline logic. #3129 (@dparker1005)
 * REFACTOR: Updated the PayPal Express integration to run checkout logic in its `process()` method instead of on actions that are being deprecated. #3116 (@dparker1005)
 * REFACTOR: Updated the Stripe  integration to send users to Stripe Checkout in the `process()` method instead of during the `pmpro_checkout_before_change_membership_level` hook. #3104 (@dparker1005)
+* DEPRECATED: Marking the Authorize.net gateway integration as deprecated.
+Websites that are already using Authorize.net can continue using that gateway, but new sites will not be shown Authorize.net as a gateway option. #3150 (@dparker1005)
 * DEPRECATED: PayPal Express will no longer automatically be enabled as a second payment option when using the deprecated Website Payments Pro gateway.
 This functionality can be restored by using the Add PayPal Express Add On. #3114 (@dparker1005)
 * DEPRECATED: Marked the following filters at checkout as deprecated: `pmpro_checkout_oldemail`, `pmpro_new_user`, `pmpro_require_billing`, and `pmpro_checkout_confirmed`. #3137 (@dparker1005)
 * DEPRECATED: Now throwing deprecation warnings for dynamic order properties that were previously used at by gateways at checkout. #3122 (@dparker1005)